evrowe/er-3/entries/hazards-of-javascript-preprocessors.md

       alert("I knew it!");
     }

 There are two things that really irk me here; the first is the shortcut on checking `elvis`'s truthiness.
 Sure this is a whole 44 characters shorter, BUT if a developer is learning CoffeeScript and skipping a lot of JavaScript, they'll miss the fundamental concept of what's going with the truthiness check.
-Would this developer understand why we're looking for `"undefined"` rather than `undefined`, and what the differenec between the two is?
+Would this developer understand why we're looking for `"undefined"` rather than `undefined`, and what the difference between the two is?
 Do they understand why it's important to check for both `"undefined"` as well as `null`?
 Also, does this particular logic satisfy all of a given use case's conditions?

 Secondly, again, we see the inverse logical condition pattern, which is rapildy developing into something of a bad habit.

 #### Example 3: Function Declarations with Variable Argument Lengths

-**CoffeScript**
+**CoffeeScript**

     race = (winner, runners...) ->
       print winner, runners